Addressing the Multi-Channel Inverse Problem at High Energy Colliders: A Model Independent Approach to the Search for New Physics with Trileptons: Search Sensitivities as Function of Generic Mass Parameters

 In the absence of an intermediate particle (say when the $\slep$ is heavier than the $\cone$), we can disregard $\Delta M_1$, giving

 where $g_i$ is another parametric function.
 These functions can be written as Taylor expansions:

 Note that the subscripts $i$ denoting the $\tau$ content are implicit for the functions $f,g$ and $h$ on the left hand side as well as for the coefficients on the right hand side of these equations.
+We have normalized $f$ to the sensitivity at $M=0$ ($f(0)=1$).
+This effectively makes $f$ a ``scaling'' function; $f(M)$ is a multiplicative factor to the $g$ and $h$ functions (which have units of picobarns).

-The values of the expansion coefficients are determined from experimental data.
+The values of the expansion coefficients would be determined from experimental data.
 The coefficients in turn define the $f,g$ and $h$ functions and thereby the $\{\sigma \!
 B\}_i$ sensitivities as a function of the masses.
-Since the Tevatron trilepton results are confined to the mSUGRA scenario, we carry out these determinations with the aid of extensive standalone simulation and using public information from the CDF collaboration.
+Since the Tevatron trilepton results are confined to the mSUGRA scenario, we calculate these coefficients with the aid of extensive standalone simulation and using public information from the CDF collaboration.
 We describe this procedure in the next section before giving the results.